limheng/vagrant-jenkins/README.md

 # vagrant-jenkins
-Provision Jenkins instance with Vagrant and Virtualbox
+Provision Jenkins on Debian with Vagrant and Virtualbox